-Within this blog, we've highlighted some key takeaways from Kurt and Dan's conversation – to learn more, view the full on-demand version of the roundtable.
+Within this blog, we've highlighted some key takeaways from Kurt and Dan's conversation: The Cost of Bad Customer Experience.

 Providing exceptional customer experience, or CX, can completely change how your brand operates and the way you navigate customer relationships and business costs.
 When your business is providing poor CX you are likely going to suffer in more areas than just financially and that will roadblock the potential avenues your business wants to pursue.
 Understanding the strategies that can help your brand’s CX approach avoid creating poor experiences will allow you to avoid the unexpected impact those experiences will produce.